Today’s Classic Review is about two icons from The Golden Age Of Hollywood starring in a film called “What Ever Happened To Baby Jane?”

 Davis’ performance is laughably ridiculous.
 I couldn’t handle her acting in this film.
 How was she nominated for an Oscar for Best Actress?
 I’m a little puzzled on why Jane Hudson is one of the best cinematic villains in history.

 A Plot Hole involving Blanche has got to be one of the most incompetent characters in cinematic history, she tosses a letter to a neighbor next door to seek help from her insane sister, instead of crawling her way to the telephone.
 This broke my Suspension Of Disbelief.
 If I were her, I would’ve immediately crawled my way through the phone.

 They’re were no scary moments throughout the movie.
 I didn’t feel a tingly feeling inside my spine.

 An upbeat pop tune plays in the background with Blanche desperately writing a letter.
 I know ironic music needs to be played carefully, but this one just didn’t work out so well for me.
-Imagine if a Miley Cyrus song playing in the background for the movie Logan during his fight in the forest?
+Imagine if a Miley Cyrus song like “Party In The U.S.A.” playing in the background for the movie Logan with the title character fighting his way though the forest?

 The Final Verdict: C-

 My real thought about this movie is disappointment.
 At first I was expecting to get my scare off, after viewing this “masterpiece,” I felt underwhelmed.
 If you watched Feud, give this one a try to get ready for The Emmy Awards.